cl91/NeptuneOS/docs/Developer-Guide.md

 Since all IRPs are processed in a single thread unless they are moved to a work queue, you can remove the KSPIN_LOCK, FAST_MUTEX, or similar locks that protect data structures that are only accessed by the main IRP processing thread.
-If you have data structures that are accessed by the interrupt service thread, or by the worker thread, you DO need to keep the relevant locks.
+If you have data structures that are accessed by the interrupt service thread, or by a DPC routine, or by a worker thread that you have created yourself, you DO need to keep the relevant locks.
 Otherwise synchronization issues will arise in SMP systems.
-However, you should generally avoid queuing IRPs in a work queue as we explained above.

-In particular DPCs are processed in the same thread as the IRPs (albeit with a higher priority), so you do not need any special synchronization considerations for DPCs.
+To protect concurrent access by an interrupt service thread, use `IoAcquireInterruptMutex` and `IoReleaseInterruptMutex`.
+To protect concurrent access by a DPC routine, use `IoAcquireDpcMutex` and `IoReleaseDpcMutex`.

 ##### FCB and FILE_OBJECT:
 1. For the common FCB header, remove SECTION_OBJECT_POINTERS as it is no longer needed.